 Legumes and pulses (such as chickpeas, kidney beans, lentils, peas)

 Sweets, biscuits, cake, pastries, ice cream, lollies, cordial, juice, soft drinks, cordial

 Carbohydrates, particularly in the form of glucose, are our body’s preferred fuel source.
 Some cells – red blood cells and cells in our brains – use glucose almost exclusively.
 Our bodies like carbs so much that if we don’t have carbohydrates coming in from our diet, we have very sophisticated pathways that can generate glucose from other substrates (including amino acids and lactate in a process known as gluconeogenesis).

-What this means is that if there is an insufficient energy supply coming in from carbohydrates, our bodies will switch to breaking down fat and muscles stores for fuel.
+What this means is that if there is an insufficient energy supply coming in from carbohydrates, our bodies will switch to breaking down fat and muscle stores for fuel.
 In someone undergoing cancer treatment, protein is the preferred source of fuel.
 This can lead to weight loss, muscle wasting and malnutrition.
 And it doesn’t slow the cancer growth.

 Cancer cells are greedy.
 They divide rapidly and grow faster than most healthy cells.
 This means they require and use more nutrients to grow than the healthy cells that are dividing at a regular rate.

 Simple sugars fuel our bodies in a very efficient way.
 Combine this with the fact that cancer cells are greedy, and it’s no surprise that sugar fuels cancer cells more efficiently than our healthy cells.
 Anyone who’s had a PET scan explained to them will know that oncologists can use this phenomenon to assess for the presence and spread of cancer.
 It’s no wonder people ask the question if avoiding sugar would hinder cancer growth.
 We wish it were that simple.